 We take part in the Government's free fruit and vegetable scheme.
 As part of this scheme, all Foundation Stage Reception Children and Key Stage 1 children receive a free piece of fruit or vegetable every day.
-Children in Year 6 are given the responsibility for distributing this fruit and all children in Key Stage 2 are encouraged to bring fresh or dried fruit or vegetables for consumption during their fruit break at playtime.
+These children are invited to bring in their own alternative choice of fresh or dried fruit if they have a preference.
+Children in Year 6 are given the responsibility for distributing the fruit provided by the government to Reception and Key Stage 1 classes.
+Children in Key Stage 2 are encouraged to bring fresh or dried fruit or vegetables for consumption during their fruit break at playtime.
 We do not allow children to eat other snacks for their fruit break in the morning, unless it is for a medical reason agreed with the Head teacher.
-Children attending pre-school have a choice of fruits available throughout each session, and children attending after school clubs are offered a choice of healthy snacks, toast or fruit each session.
+Children attending the Care and Learning centre pre-school have a choice of fruits available throughout their session, and children attending the Care and Learning centre after school club are offered a choice of healthy snacks, toast or fruit each session.

-3.2 School Meals
+3.2 School Meals.